Zjax

 , it will be ignored by the browser.
 This means that you can't declare Zjax Actions within a partial, for example.
 Of course you can usez-action

-function used to define the action cannot be called within a<script>
+value to define an action cannot be called within a<script>

 tag contained in a swap response because your browser won't execute anything found within script tags in a loaded partial.